KaneWorth/Income-Tax-and-National-Insurance-Calculator/README.md

 Tax rates for the uk will be changing from April 2022 so unless I update it by then, it will no longer be accurate.

-I do intent on building on this project. namely, I want to add in a penson contribution function to it.
+I do intent on building on this project in the future. namely, I want to add in a pension contribution function to it.

 I also would like to add an additional calculator to this app, specifically for self employed individuals.